 4. Preparation of audit report

-f) Information Systems Audit
+f) Information systems audit

 It involves a review of the controls over software development, data processing, and access to computer systems.
 The aim is to spot any issues that could damage the ability of IT systems to provide accurate information to users, as well as to ensure that unauthorized parties do not have access to the data.

-g) Operational Audit
+g) Operational audit

 This is a detailed analysis of the goals, planning processes, procedures, and results of the operations of a business.

-h) Investigative Audit
+h) Investigative audit

 This is an examination to locate and remedy control breaches, as well as to collect evidence if charges are to be brought against someone.

-Usually, the external audit is conducted annually.
+Usually, external audit is conducted annually.
 If the management of a company needs special purpose audits, it can be carried out for a different period or even number of years.

 Audit and Assurance is the assessment of a company’s accounts to institute trustworthiness with the financial information for the benefit of the owners and shareholders of the company to make better decisions.
-According to Federal Law No. 2 of 2015 or the UAE Commercial Companies Law, every company is requisite to allocate a licensed auditor that is registered under the Ministry of Economy for the auditing of their financial affairs.
+According to Federal Law No. 2 of 2015 or the UAE Commercial Companies Law, every company is required to allocate a licensed auditor that is registered under the Ministry of Economy for the auditing of their financial affairs.